alexwailan/rpinecone/README.md

 Operation
 ---------
+We recommend using the ape package to read in your newick formatted tree.

-After loading a newick formatted tree rPinecone can be called as
+After loading a tree rPinecone can be called as follows:

 ``` r
 tree.file.name <- system.file("extdata", "pyjar.staph_ST2371_45_re_itol_7079_1_6_root.joint.tre",